 Managers deal with running the business on a day-to-day basis.
 Leaders aren’t overly troubled when daily business operations are going to plan, instead they focus on what the company should become in the long term, and how it will get there.

-One key reason for executive failure is that they don't up their game and remain managers.
+One key reason for executive failure is that they don't up their game, and they remain managers.
 Their operation may be running very sweetly, but it doesn't help their direct reports when they don't let them grow into their new job.
-It also means that they are not thinking about how the market might change, how technology might evolve and how consumer preference might vary.
+It also means that the the freshly-minted leader is not thinking about how the market might change, how technology might evolve and how consumer preference might vary.
 Out must go certainty, to be replaced with the necessary ability to explain the art of the possible.

 The new leader cannot avoid the future, so they need to be comfortable making it happen: